History of Costa Rica: Central America

 The 1849 national coat of arms was featured in the first postal stamp issued in 1862.

 In 1823, a revolution in Mexico ousted Emperor Agustín de Iturbide.
 A new Mexican congress voted to allow the Central American Intendancies to decide their own fate.
 That year, the United Provinces of Central America was formed of the five Central American Intendancies under General Manuel José Arce.
 The Intendancies took the new name of States.
 The United Provinces federation, not strongly united to begin with, rapidly disintegrated under the pressures of intra-provincial rivalries.

 Following its secession from the Federal Republic of Central America in 1838, Costa Rica had no regular trade routes established to export their coffee to European markets.
 Lack of infrastructure caused problems in transportation: the coffee-growing areas were mainly in the Central Valley and had access only to the port of Puntarenas on the Pacific coast.
 Before the Panama Canal opened, ships from Europe had to sail around Cape Horn in order to get to the Pacific Coast.
 In 1843, the country established a trade route to Europe with the help of William Le Lacheur, a Guernsey merchant and shipowner.

 In 1856, William Walker, an American filibuster, began incursions into Central America.
 After landing in Nicaragua, he proclaimed himself as president of Nicaragua and re-instated slavery, which had been abolished.
-He intended to expand into Costa Rica and after he entered that territory, the country declared war against his forces.
+He intended to expand into Costa Rica and after he entered that territory, the country declared war against his forces.The campaign required an unusually extensive mobilization of Costa Rican society: about 10,000 men, roughly ten percent of the country's population, were levied, while the government imposed an exceptional war tax on coffee growers.
 Led by Commander in Chief of the Army of Costa Rica, President Juan Rafael Mora Porras, the filibusters were defeated and forced out of the country.
 Costa Rican forces followed the filibusters into Rivas, Nicaragua, where in a final battle, William Walker and his forces were finally pushed back.
 In this final battle, Juan Santamaría, a drummer boy from Alajuela, lost his life torching the filibusters' stronghold.
 He is today remembered as a national hero.